genexus-books/Saia/saia-docs/docs/apis/Chat.md

 }
 ```

-The expected result is to query the Default RAG Assistant, streaming a reply once the sources were obtained.
+The expected result is to query the Default RAG Assistant and stream a reply once the sources were obtained.

 ### CURL samples